rackerlabs/design-system/_component_design/button-iconography.md

 ### Cog

-The cog is the most prevalent workflow-based icon button used in Rackspace Systems.
+The cog is the most prevalent workflow-based icon button used in Rackspace systems.
 When the user clicks a cog, a drop-down menu of actions appears.

 {% endcolumn %}